microsoft/vscode-markdown-tm-grammar/README.md

 VS Code markdown extension's Textmate grammar.

 # Contributing
 The main grammar is stored in `syntaxes/markdown.tmLanguage`.
-This file is generated from `markdown.tmLanguage.base`:
+This file is generated from `markdown.tmLanguage.base.yaml`:

 ## Building
 To generate the main grammar: